sntung41406/sntung41406.github.io/_pages/publications.md

 {% include base_path %}

+## Current Research Areas

 I am a researcher working at the intersection of **digital finance**, **mathematical modeling**, and **AI**.
 My work combines rigorous mathematical tools with modern machine learning to understand and improve how digital financial markets are designed and operated.
-I am particularly focused on decentralized exchanges and prediction markets — building models that are both theoretically grounded and practically deployable.

-## Current Research Areas

-My research sits at the intersection of financial markets, machine learning, and game theory.
 The central question is: **can we replace hand-crafted rules and assumptions in market design with systems that learn directly from data?**

 This work spans two connected areas: